 - Testing Process: A controlled air stream with particles from each size category is passed through the filter.

-MERV Rating Range
+MERV Rating Range and Particle Size Efficiency

+The MERV scale goes from 1 to 20.
 Understanding this scale will help you balance air quality with HVAC system efficiency.

 How Small is a Micron?